Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Connect-AzureAD.md

 ```

 ### -ApplicationId
-Application ID of the service principal.
+Specifies the application ID of the service principal.

 ```yaml
 Type: String